cheyennelmoore/cheyennelmoore.github.io/cv/index.md

 ## Research Skills:

-- Skilled in identifying plants of Pennsylvania and use of dichotomous keys
-- Practiced in forestry skills including use of DBH tape, percent cover, prism counts, stem counts, crown ratio, crown density, as well as establishment of research plots
+Skilled in identifying plants of Pennsylvania and use of dichotomous keys Practiced in forestry skills including use of DBH tape, percent cover, prism counts, stem counts, crown ratio, crown density, as well as establishment of research plots
-- DNA extraction, quantification, and gel electrophoresis, as well as general knowledge of sequencing techniques and platforms
-- Experienced in working in all weather conditions and transporting equipment to the field
-- Knowledge of mark and recapture protocol, including PIT tagging
+DNA extraction, quantification, and gel electrophoresis, as well as general knowledge of sequencing techniques and platforms Experienced in working in all weather conditions and transporting equipment to the field Knowledge of mark and recapture protocol, including PIT tagging Macroinvertebrate identification
-- Macroinvertebrate identification
-- Basic field techniques including Sherman trapping, Burlese trapping, and specimen preparation
+Basic field techniques including Sherman trapping, Burlese trapping, and specimen preparation

 ## Computational skills:
-- ArcGIS
+ArcGIS
-- R Studio
+R Studio
-- Unix/Linux BASH
+Unix/Linux BASH
+Basic html

 ## Qualifications:
-- NOLS Wilderness First Aid Certified
+NOLS Wilderness First Aid Certified
-- CPR/First Aid Certified
+CPR/First Aid Certified

 ## Presentations:
 presenting author(s) bolded